Entrepreneurial Management Degree Program

-Most people choose an entrepreneurship management degree so they can run their own small business startup.
+Most people choose an entrepreneurship degree so they can run their own small business startup.
 Others choose to use those skills as a business professional for a nonprofit or a large corporation.

 As an Urbana student, you won’t find a better mentoring experience—or faculty more eager to share the depth and breadth of their knowledge and experience.

 We teach you to think creatively and prepare you for the dramatically different skill set needed to be an entrepreneur.
 Your capstone experience equips you with a business plan to set your goals and dreams in motion.

 Meet Dr. Bill Blizzard | Faculty Spotlight

 Dr. Bill Blizzard brings a wealth of experience to Urbana University classrooms.
 From military officer and military pilot to corporate owner and president, his professional experience spans 30 years in operations management.

 - Students will possess a clear understanding of the relationship between the functional areas of business